My philosophy is a simple one. Helping one person might not change the world, but it could change the world for one person.

 and girls, and voluntary work.

-In a work capacity I enjoyed helping individuals in my team to achieve all that they were capable of and fulfil their potential.
+In a work capacity I enjoyed helping individuals in my team to achieve all that they were capable of and building relationships with customers and suppliers built on honesty & integrity.

 Through rugby coaching I realised that my pride and satisfaction was not around winning matches or tournaments but in developing a players confidence, self-belief and enjoyment.

-Having gone through my own challenges with depression & anxiety, debt, and some challenges with my children, I found Coaching helped me get back on track, regain my sense of purpose and understand where best to focus my energy.
+Having gone through my own challenges with depression & anxiety, and some challenges involving my children, I found Coaching helped me get back on track, regain my sense of purpose and understand where best to focus my energy.

 I'm passionate about helping others get to where they want to be and believe in taking a compassionate and non-judgmental approach in all aspects of life.